-If you are under 19 (at 31 August 2016) and enrolling on an accredited course, we will need to see your passport, driving licence or birth certificate.
+If you are under 19 (at 31 August from the previous year) and enrolling on an accredited course, we will need to see your passport, driving licence or birth certificate.
 You will also need to complete a Young Learners Policy form.

 Additional requirements apply for students aged 16-18 on accredited courses.

 If you are enrolling on a non-accredited course, the fee is double the standard rate plus materials.
 You may be invited to an interview with a curriculum manager.